nerettilab/SIMBA3D/README.md

 * 'input_file_names' manage file names
     * 'inputdir' parent directory for the input files ['.']
     * "pairwise_contact_matrix"  the pairwise interacation matrix file (path relative to inputdir )
+    * "sparse_pairwise_contact_matrix"  the pairwise interacation matrix file in a sparse format (path relative to inputdir )
     * "initialized_curve" (optional) file to import initialized curve (path relative to inputdir )
     * "population_contact_matrix" (optional) the pairwise interacation matrix file from poptulation data (path relative to inputdir )
+    * "sparse_population_contact_matrix" (optional) the pairwise interacation matrix file from population data in a sparse format (path relative to inputdir )
     * "prior_shape_model" (optional) shape prior curve file (path relative to inputdir )
     * 'outputdir' parent directory for the output files ['.']
     * 'output_filename' (optional) the file name to output the result it (.mat or .npz) [uuid.npz]